patcg-individual-drafts/ipa/IPA-End-to-End.md

 * A _trigger fanout query_ helps a site that buys ads to understand how its advertising is helping to drive outcomes on its _website/app_.
 A _trigger fanout query_ can only contain _trigger reports_ from a single _source website/app_.
 A _trigger fanout query_ includes _source reports_ from multiple sites, where each report might represent an ad impression or click.

-The _report collector_ assigns a number of values to _source reports_ and _trigger reports_ when making a query.
-The values that are assigned to each report determine what the query results mean:
+Before making a query, _source websites/apps_ and _trigger websites/apps_ respectively generate _source reports_ and _trigger_reports_ by associating _encrypted match keys_ with other values.
+A collection of _source reports_ and _trigger reports_ with associated values determine what a query result means:

 * A _breakdown key_ is associated with each _source report_ in a query.
 The _breakdown key_ is used to split _source reports_ into groups for aggregation.
 A _breakdown key_ can represent an advertising campaign, an advertising channel, a set of creatives, or any combination of these with other data from the event.
 The output of the query includes an aggregate value for each _breakdown key_.